Norman’s request for help with her relationship, and Elly’s advice

 What you can do in the meantime is to reflect on why you chose/needed to be with someone like her.
 Did her neediness perhaps distract you from your own traumas in life?
 When she was depressed, did you come into your own – did it help you to feel needed?
 If so, why would that be?
 What is/has been happening to your own self-esteem, not just now, but throughout your life?

 I do recommend that you talk to an online professional, licensed therapist.
 He or she will help you to make sense of it all and find a way forward.
 For further information, see my page: Online relationship advice.

 And, just in case, do also read my article on how to know your relationship is over.

 Concern for the children

-Also, you will need to keep a close eye on the children.
+Also, you’ll need to keep a close eye on the children.
 I was particularly concerned about your description of her responses to the children (which I somewhat amended).
-You really flagged up a potential child protection issue for me.
+You really flagged up a potential child protection issue for me!

-I cannot help you any further here.
-Neither would it be appropriate if you are already receiving counselling elsewhere.
-However, I would suggest that you talk about your concerns for the children with a local professional.
+I’m afraid I can’t help you any further here.
+Neither would it be appropriate for me to do so if you are already receiving counselling elsewhere.
+However, I’d strongly suggest that you talk about your concerns for the children with a local professional.

 I wish you all the best and hope that over time things work out for you all.